sonofmartinus/arrozcondulce/README.md

 ## Configure

-To use the theme, add `theme = 'arrozcondulce'` to your site's `config.toml`, or `theme: arrozcondulce` to your `config.yaml` respectively.
+To use the theme, add `theme = 'arrozcondulce'` to your site's `hugo.toml`, or `theme: arrozcondulce` to your `hugo.yaml` respectively.

-See `exampleSite/config.toml` for the theme-specific parameters you need to add to your site's `config.toml` or `config.yaml` to configure the theme.
+See `exampleSite/hugo.toml` for the theme-specific parameters you need to add to your site's `hugo.toml` or `hugo.yaml` to configure the theme.

 ### Colour palettes